top of page

 Alan Hankers

 Alan Hankers is an award-winning composer, sound designer, and keyboardist with a passion for sonic storytelling and collaboration.
 His work spans concert halls, films, video games, commercials, and studio albums.
-Blending styles from his background as a classical, metal, and electronic musician, his music explores the intersection between composition, sound design, interactive technology, and performance.
+Drawing from his background in classical, metal, and electronic music, Alan’s work explores the intersections of composition, sound design, interactive technology, and performance.

-Alan's concert music has been performed throughout the US, Europe, and Asia by ensembles such as the Pacific Chamber Orchestra, Nodus Ensemble, the South Carolina Philharmonic, and others.
-Upcoming projects include commissions by Ensemble Edge to be premiered in Denmark in 2025.
+Alan’s concert works have been performed across the United States, Europe, and Asia by ensembles including the Pacific Chamber Orchestra, Nodus Ensemble, and the South Carolina Philharmonic.
+Upcoming commissions include a new work for Ensemble Edge to be premiered in Denmark in 2026.

-As a keyboardist, Alan has toured across North America and recorded with several artists.
-He is a member of the progressive American-Canadian metal band JIA, which released its first singles in 2020 featuring Matt Garstka (Animals as Leaders), Michael Lessard (The Contortionist), and Casey Sabol (ex-Periphery).
-Since then, the band has formed a new full-time lineup and released its debut album, Elapse, in 2024.
-Alan was also the founding pianist and keyboardist of the new music ensemble Pathos Trio, recording their debut album, which was released on New Focus Recordings.
+As a performer, Alan has toured throughout North America and recorded with a range of artists.
+He is the keyboardist of the American-Canadian progressive metal band JIA, who released their debut album Elapse in 2024.
+The band’s early singles featured collaborations with Matt Garstka (Animals as Leaders), Michael Lessard (The Contortionist), and Casey Sabol (ex-Periphery), and has since formed a full-time lineup.
+Alan was also the founding pianist and keyboardist of the new music ensemble, Pathos Trio, whose debut album was released on New Focus Recordings.

 bottom of page